 java -jar nexus-iq-cli-1.126.0-01.jar -i test-app -s http://localhost:8070 -a admin:admin123 -t develop iac:myHCLDirectory iac:myAWSDirectory

 Once the scan is complete, you’ll see a link to the report in your CLI.
 Copy the link and then paste it into your browser to access the scan results.

-Figure 1: Infrastructure violations in the Nexus IQ report.
+Figure 1: Infrastructure violations in the Nexus Lifecycle report.

-The report shows you the components identified, customized policy violations, a detailed bill of materials, and will also automatically kick off notifications, if that feature is enabled.
+The report shows you the components identified, customized policy violations, and remediation steps.
+It will also automatically kick-off notifications if that feature is enabled.

 For more information on running scans in the CLI, please see our Nexus IQ CLI help docs.

 Talk to Us